swethapadmavathimukku/NASSCOM-Digital-_VLSI--SoC-DESIGN/README.md

 ![5-2](https://github.com/user-attachments/assets/86c4c530-a682-48e2-838a-d608fd835033)

-checked the floorplanning results and used magic , a opensource layout tool and used to see the layout after floorplanning.
+checked the floorplanning results and used magic , a opensource layout tool and used to see the layout.

 * merged.lef: This version includes cell padding, controlled by the CELL_PAD parameter.
 Padding is added to ensure proper spacing between cells during placement and routing
 * merged_unpadded.lef: This version excludes cell padding and is used in stages where unpadded cell dimensions are required .